TomStowe/fisherman/README.md

 ## Features
 - **Improve Code Quality**: Run code quality checks automatically on every commit.
 - **Enable/Disable Hooks**: Quickly disable/re-enable commit hooks with 1 command.
+- **Temporarily Disable Hooks**: Temporarily disable hooks for a set period if you need to get work done quickly with the `-disabled-for 1h` flag.
 - **Cross-Platform Support**: Works on macOS, Windows, and Linux.

 ## Installation